GregChung-IBFL/image2excel/README.md

 When using Visual Studio Code, launch configurations (defined in .vscode\launch.json), it's easy to run the program with different settings.

+### Batch Processing
+image2excel can process a batch of multiple image files, when the named input file refers to a directory instead of a specific file.
+All image files found under the input directory will be converted to spreadsheets.
+By default, the generated .xlsx files will be placed in the same directory as the input images, but an alternative directory to receive the files can be specified.
+The following command will process all images found within the Samples directory, and place the spreadsheet files into a directory named Output: <br />
+`python image2excel.py Samples Output`

+Settings, such as using a `--preset`, are applied to all files within the batch.

 ### Image Resizing
 Before being converted to a spreadsheet, the source images are resized to fit the desired dimensions.
 The `--output_height` and `--output_width` values determine the target image size.
 If a `--preset` is named, the preset values will override any values specified by `--output_height` and `--output_width`.